Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Band: Sigh – ‘Heir to Despair‘

 From the place that gifted us sumo wrestling, hentai, and the concept that you can basically pull fish out of the ocean and fucking eat them, Japan is awesome in the weirdest of ways.
-Thus only natural that Sigh, who were a black metal band back in the 90’s, have evolved into a super-bizarre juggernaut of heaviness that defies the concept of “genre.”
+Thus only natural that Sigh, who was a black metal band back in the ’90s, has evolved into a super-bizarre juggernaut of heaviness that defies the concept of “genre.”
 It is more than understandable why so many critics have this album ranked high on their ‘Best of 2018’ lists.
-It has definitely been my go to ‘change of pace’ recently.
+It has definitely been my go-to ‘change of pace’ recently.

 Band: High On Fire – ‘Electric Messiah‘